 This listing uses the Bootstrap grid layout to position the form and the table side by side.
-Listing 15-2 removes the jsonProperty property and updates the component's addProduct method so that it adds a new object to the data model.
+Listing 15-2 removes the JSON output jsonProduct property, updates the component's addProduct method so that it adds a new object to the data model, and simplifies the submitForm method.